hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 ```

-Immediately we can see that there are a similar, small number of cells that express the gene in both the cold7 and TN conditions.
+Immediately we can see that there are **fairly small percentage of cells that express the gene** (pct.1 and pct.2) in both the cold7 and TN conditions.
 The LFC values are also on the lower end.
 To better understand what is happening at the expression level, we can visualize this gene at the single-cell level.
+We will use a violin plot and a rdiget plot to evaluate the expression distribution for this gene in each condition.

 ```r
 p1 <- VlnPlot(seurat_vsm, "Crebl2") + NoLegend()